 I had to figure out a better way!
-I found that I could roast these cinnamon sweet potatoes on one of my favorite appliances -- the De'Longhi Livenza Compact All-Day Grill.
+I found that I could roast these cinnamon sweet potatoes on an indoor grill -- the De'Longhi Livenza Compact All-Day Grill.
 I can roast my sweet potatoes on this grill in less time than in the oven and it isn't heating up my kitchen.
 I was shocked how fast my sweet potatoes cooked on the grill and they tasted amazing!

 This is a quick and easy healthier sweet potato side dish that everyone will love!

 I love to hear from you!
 If you make this recipe, please be sure to leave a comment and give this recipe a rating.
 If you make any of my recipes, tag me on Instagram @modern_honey and use #modernhoney so I can see your creations.
 It’s one of my favorite things seeing you make these recipes in your own kitchen.
 Sign up for my newsletter below so you never miss a recipe.
 Thank you for following along!
 I truly do have the greatest readers.
 FOLLOW ME ON: INSTAGRAM --- FACEBOOK --- PINTEREST